tezos/tezos/docs/whitedoc/proof_of_stake.rst

 ----------

 Tezos.alpha uses a delegated proof-of-stake model.
-The acronym DPOS has come to designate a specific type of algorithm used, for instance in in Bitshares.
+The acronym DPOS has come to designate a specific type of algorithm used, for instance in Bitshares.
 This is *not* the model used in Tezos.alpha, though there is a concept of delegation.